-MARITIME - SCM, A. M. Crowell, VE1DQ - A nice outing recently was provided the Halifax gang at Fall River by the HARC.
-In addition to the Hallax gang at Fall River by the HARC.
+MARITIME - SCM, A. M. Crowell, VEIDQ - A nice outing recently was provided the Halifax gang at Fall River by the HARC.
 In addition to the usual line of sports at Circle "J" Ranch, movies of ham stations by W2CO were greatly enjoyed.
 BH and old-timer Jack Marr were visitors to Halifax.
 HJ has added RB, Sable Island, to his list of schedules.
 An ORS application has been received from VO6U, Goose Bay.
 On 50.1 Mc.
 QZ has worked 88 different stations and 19 states.
-On 144.30 Mc. he has made many good W contacts using the sixteen-element vertical beam.
+On 144.30 Mc. he has made many good W contacts using the sixtcen-element vertical beam.
 In his spare time Oscar has piled up 51 countries on 14.Mc. c.w., including ZD6, ZC6, and HE.
 The 14-Mc. 'phone gang welcomed MZ back after a complete rebuilding job.
 ET is knocking off the DX on 28-Mc. phone whenever the band is open.
-DQ is working on the new tower, FQ, our QSL Manager, asks for your LARGE stamped envelope so he can send your DX cards to you.
+DQ is working on the new tower.
+FQ, our QSL Manager, asks for your LARGE stamped envelope so he can send your DX cards to you.
 RR is rebuilding to super high power.
 A new club is active in Dartmouth with a membership of more than 20.
 TH soon will be an OMM (Old Married Man).
 KY has a new R9-er, LH was a recent visitor to Halifax.
-MS has been doing some 'phone work on 14 and 28 Mc, Traffic: VE1HJ 23, QZ 2.
+MS has been doing some 'phone work on 14 and 28 Mc.
+Traffic: VE1HJ 23.
+OZ 2.